arnon-1/fourier_upsampling/README.md

 ## Boundary handling overview

-* **Periodic** – `dirichlet_upscale_zoomfft` combines a zero-padded spectrum with
-a chirp z-transform evaluator.
-This reproduces true FFT-based interpolation without the need to construct the full high-resolution array.
+* **Periodic** – `dirichlet_upscale_zoomfft` identical to zero padding in the Fourier domain, transforming back and slicing, but more efficient.

 * **Reflective** – `upscale_region_via_dct` works in the DCT-II domain,
 applying the transform before upsampling.
+Slightly faster than the above method.

-* **Free / blended** – `spectral_upscale` subtracts a weighted line fit,
-periodicises the residual, then restores the trend.
+* **Free / blended** – `spectral_upscale` uses periodic boundaries but subtracts a weighted line fit, periodicises the residual by blending the edges, then restores the trend.
+`dct_upscale_with_boundaries` also uses reflective boundaries but applies smoothing to the result, which in practice often gives the best outcome.
   `free_boundary_upscale` solves a ridge-regularised least squares problem in an overcomplete dictionary of DCT and DST basis functions to smoothly extrapolate the edges.
-  `dct_upscale_with_boundaries` also uses reflective boundaries but applies smoothing to the result, which in practice often gives the best outcome.
+This is relatively slow.

 ## Examples and comparison plots